MF-Satti/Khoji/README.md

 In Hindi, "Khoj" refers to a search, quest, investigation, discovery, exploration, etc. The term encapsulates various aspects of the search process, from the initial quest to the final discovery.
 Khoji aims to embody this spirit of exploration and discovery in the digital realm.

+## Purpose
+- ** As of now the purpose of this project is to serve as a proof of concept and showcase interoperability between SwiftUI and AppKit**

 ## Features

 - **Fast and Efficient Search:** Quickly find files, documents, applications, and more on your macOS device.
 - **Advanced Search Capabilities:** Utilize filters and advanced search queries to narrow down results and find exactly what you're looking for.
 - **Intuitive User Interface:** A clean, user-friendly interface inspired by the simplicity of Spotlight, but with added functionality and customization options.
 - **Keyboard Shortcuts:** Khoji works with keyboards shortcuts.
-- **Cultural Integration:** Experience a search tool that appreciates cultural nuances, offering more than just a functional aspect.
+- **Cultural Integration:** Experience a search tool that appreciates cultural nuances.

 ## Contributing